zephyrproject-rtos/zephyr/doc/platform/minnowboard.rst

 .. _minnowboard:

-Platform Configuration: Minnowboard Max
+Board Configuration: Minnowboard Max
 #######################################

 Overview
 ********

-The minnowboard platform configuration is used by Zephyr applications that run on QEMU emulating the Atom N28xx platform.
-This platform configuration provides support for an x86 Atom CPU and the following devices:
+The minnowboard board configuration is used by Zephyr applications that run on QEMU emulating the Atom N28xx platform.
+This configuration provides support for an x86 Atom CPU and the following devices:

 * HPET